maciejg-git/litewind-alpine-documentation/components/form-text.md

 {% render "github-link.liquid" component: "form-text" %}

-Form text can be used with a form component to display validation messages.
+Form text can be used with a form components to display validation messages.

 ### Usage